gradle/gradle/subprojects/docs/src/docs/release/notes.md

 A task is up-to-date as long as its inputs and outputs remain unchanged.
 Previous versions of Gradle did not consider _the code_ of the task as part of the inputs.
 This could lead to incorrect behavior where the implementation of a task could change but the task might still be marked as `UP-TO-DATE` even though it would actually create different outputs.
 Gradle now recognizes when a task, its actions, or its dependencies change between executions and properly marks the task as out-of-date.

-#### Tracking changes in the order of input files

-Gradle now recognizes changes in the order of files for classpath properties as a reason to mark a task like `JavaCompile` out-of-date.
-The new `@OrderSensitive` annotation can be used on task input properties to turn this feature on in custom tasks.

 #### New task property annotations

 Since 3.0, every task property should specify its role via one of the task property annotations: